-Pooling data pertaining to females of reproductive age (15-50) in wave 1 and wave 5 of the KHDS, this study first estimates the log of per capita annual consumption y{ijt} (i.e., a household's consumption divided by the number of its members) of a female i in a period t (wave 1 or wave 5) as11 whereby D{jt} takes the value one if levirate marriage is no longer a customary practice in a KHDS village j in the period t; w{ijt} is a dummy variable, equal to one if the female i is widowed in the period t and zero otherwise; the vector $\mathbf{x{ijt}}$ contains other determinants of consumption specific to the female and her household in the period t (e.g., age, household size); v{jt} represents a linear time trend specific to the KHDS village j; and ε{ijt} is a stochastic error.
+Pooling data pertaining to females of reproductive age (15-50) in wave 1 and wave 5 of the KHDS, this study first estimates the log of per capita annual consumption y{ijt} (i.e., a household's consumption divided by the number of its members) of a female i in a period t (wave 1 or wave 5) as12 whereby D{jt} takes the value one if levirate marriage is no longer a customary practice in a KHDS village j in the period t; w{ijt} is a dummy variable, equal to one if the female i is widowed in the period t and zero otherwise; the vector \mathbf{x}{ijt} contains other determinants of consumption specific to the female and her household in the period t (e.g., age, education, and land and household size, which are expected to measure the household's financial capacity); v{jt} represents a linear time trend specific to the KHDS village j; and ε{ijt} is a stochastic error.
 As noted above, existence of levirate marriage in the past is only discerned from recall information provided by the wave 5 survey.
-Thus, it is assumed that the D{jt} takes zero in wave 1, provided that the village leaders of the wave 5 survey had accepted that levirate marriage had commonly been practiced 10 years earlier in a surveyed village j.
+Thus, it is assumed that the D{jt} takes zero in wave 1, provided that the village leaders of the wave 5 survey had accepted that levirate marriage had commonly been practiced (approximately) 10 years earlier in a surveyed village j.
 Throughout the paper, the standard errors in equation (7) (and equation (8) explained below) are robust to heteroskedasticity and clustered to allow for arbitrary correlations across individuals within a village.